NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/rqlFunctions.md

 # Inbuilt RQL Functions

-To use an inbuilt RQL function we need to use the key work `RQL` followed by `.` and the function name we wish to call
+To use an in built RQL function we need to use the key work `RQL` followed by `.` and the function name we wish to call.

-example
+Example
 ```
 RQL.Date()
 ```

-working example, run this and the debug will return the current date when the script is called
+Working example, run this and the debug will return the current date when the script is called
 ```
 RQL.Result = RQL.Date()
 ```

 # Alerts

-## GetAlerts
+## Get Alerts
 Get all the alerts from the supervisor
 ```
 GetAlerts() any
 ```

-## AddAlert
+## Add Alert
 Add a new alert to a host
 ```
 AddAlert(hostIDName string, body any)
 ```

-### example
+### Example

 ```
 let body = {